ClimateCompatibleGrowth/GeoH2/README.md

 You can use any solver that works with [PyPSA](https://pypsa.readthedocs.io/en/latest/installation.html), such as [Cbc](https://github.com/coin-or/Cbc), a free, open-source solver, or [Gurobi](https://www.gurobi.com/), a commerical solver with free academic licenses available.
 Install your solver of choice following the instructions for use with Python and your operating system in the solver's documentation.

-In `scripts/plant_optimization.py` line 160, the solver is set to `gurobi`.
-This must be changed if you choose to use a different solver.

 > [!NOTE]
 > Snakemake uses Cbc as a solver by default.
 > This will be installed upon environment setup.